-ELEMENTARY PROMOTION (Grades 1st - 5th)
+ELEMENTARY PROMOTION (Grades Kindergarten - 5th)

-Kindergarten Students will receive a skills-based report card.
+Kindergarten Students will receive a skills-based report card

-$\underline{\mathbf{1}}^{\underline{st}}$ Grade: Numerical grades are on given for ELA and Math.
+1st Grade: Numerical grades are given for ELA and Math.
 All other subjects will receive a letter grade of S, N, or U. Students must pass ELA and Math for promotion.

-$\underline{\underline{2}^{nd}}$ Grade - 5th Grade: A student shall be promoted on the following criteria:
+2nd Grade - 5th Grade: A student shall be promoted on the following criteria: